Minnesota

 If You Have Moved Within Your State

-If a voter has moved within the same county, they should check the polling place locator to see if their polling place has changed.
-If so, the voter should proceed to the polling place assigned to the new address.
-The voter may also change their address and complete their registration online or by mail.
-If the voter does not complete registration in advance, they will be able to register and vote at the new polling place on Election Day.
+Change in Polling Place: The voter should go to the polling place assigned to the new address.
+A voter may also change their address and complete their registration online or by mail up to 21 days before Election Day.
+If the voter does not register in advance, they will be able to register and vote at the new polling place on Election Day.

-• If the new address is still the same voting location, and the voter has a valid registration at their previous address, the voter only needs to tell the election official their previous name or address – no additional documentation is required.
+No Change in Polling Place: If the new address is still the same voting location, and the voter has a valid registration at their previous address, the voter only needs to tell the election official their previous name or address – no additional documentation is required.

-If a voter has moved between counties, they may change their address and complete their registration online or by mail at least 21 days before the election.
-If the voter does not complete registration in advance, they will be able to register and vote at the new polling place on Election Day.
+If a voter has moved between counties, they may change their address and complete their registration online or by mail at least 21 days before the election OR they can register and vote at the new polling place on Election Day.

-For voters who have moved to Minnesota
+Voters who have moved to Minnesota

 • To vote in Minnesota, a voter must live in the state for at least 20 days before Election Day.
 If the voter meets this requirement, they can register to vote on Election Day.

-For voters who have moved away from Minnesota
+Voters who have moved out of Minnesota

-• If this happens before a November election with the U.S. president on the ballot, the voter can send a Presidential Absentee Application to the Minnesota county election office of the county the voter last resided in.
+• Application to the Minnesota county election office of the county the voter last resided in.
 The voter would then receive a ballot for U.S. President and Vice President.

 If You Are in the Military or are an Overseas Voter